 - Smashwords is an aggregator site and loads to various other booksellers

 - New but testing well is draft2DIGITAL From one portal, sell through 4 of the industry’s most powerful retailers.
 Draft2Digital is a digital publishing aggregator which provides a single, easy-to-use portal where you can convert your manuscript into an expertly-formatted ebook and publish it through all the industry’s most powerful retailers.

 Sell to all or some of your choosing – it is best to go direct whenever possible.

 For POD printers (the most economical for self-publishing to avoid warehouse issues) are:

 - Amazon Createspace has been replaced with KDP print on demand available to all writers who self-pub

 - Lightning Source for POD paperback and/or hardcover available for small publishers & indie press and Ingram Spark for self-pub

 - There are hybrid Indie Publishers like She Writes Press who is listed as publisher, but you do legwork or pay

-Also don’t forget there are many Indie Publishers & College Press
+Don’t forget the many Indie Publishers & College Press

 - Independent Publishers & University Presses The best online guide to independent & university book publishers